pytorch/pytorch/docs/source/rpc.rst

 and move it to the desired devices on the callee if necessary.

 .. warning::
-  TorchScript support in RPC is beta and subject to change.
+  TorchScript support in RPC is a prototype feature and subject to change.

 .. autofunction:: rpc_sync
 .. autofunction:: rpc_async